google-deepmind/mujoco/doc/XMLreference.rst

    instead.
 Only the first reflective geom in the model is rendered as such.
 This adds one extra rendering pass through all geoms, in addition to the extra rendering pass added by each shadow-casting light.

+.. _asset-material-metallic:

+:at:`metallic`: :at-val:`real, "0"`
+   This attribute corresponds to uniform metallicity coefficient applied to the entire material.
+This attribute has no effect in MuJoCo's native renderer, but it can be useful when rendering scenes with an external renderer.

+.. _asset-material-roughness:

+:at:`roughness`: :at-val:`real, "1"`
+   This attribute corresponds to uniform roughness coefficient applied to the entire material.
+This attribute has no effect in MuJoCo's native renderer, but it can be useful when rendering scenes with an external renderer.

 .. _asset-material-rgba:

 :at:`rgba`: :at-val:`real(4), "1 1 1 1"`